Fault-Tolerant Checkout

 try {

-DBOS.runStep(() -> service.subtractInventory(), "subtractInventory");
+dbos.runStep(() -> repo.subtractInventory(), "subtractInventory");

 } catch (RuntimeException e) {

-logger.error("Failed to reserve inventory for order {}", orderId);
+logger.error("Failed to reserve inventory for workflow {}", DBOS.workflowId());

-DBOS.setEvent(PAYMENT_ID, null);
+dbos.setEvent(PAYMENT_ID, null);

 }